LeanKit-Labs/hyped/README.md

 Either style is valid when specifying the URL in the action, hyped will make sure that the correct form is used (Express style gets used server side for assigning routes while brace style is returned in all client responses).

-The first form will be used to attempt to read a property directly on the model.
+The first form will be used to attempt to read a property directly from the returned model or incoming request.
 The second will attempt to read a nested property _or_ a property name that combines the two in camel-case fahsion (i.e. `propertyChildProperty`).
 In either case, if no match is found, the variable will be left in tact.
 In the second case, the period is removed and the variable becomes camel-case.

 Example:
 ```javascript